-The Yamaha Motor Group works to minimize the damage from and guickly resolve crisis situations as per the Rules for Initial Response to an Emergency
+The Yamaha Motor Group works to minimize the damage from and quickly resolve crisis situations as per the Rules for Initial Response to an Emergency.

-In the event of a disaster, accident, or compliance-related incident the Group, the division involved will report to the risk management supervisory section or the divisions in charge of risk management as pe standards for determining the level of reporting, which are set in advance.
-If the reported event is of a scale significant enough to warra
+In the event of a disaster, accident, or compliance-related incident at the Group, the division involved will report to the risk management supervisory section or the divisions in charge of risk management as per standards for determining the level of reporting, which are set in advance.
+If the reported event is of a scale significant enough to warrant the involvement of Group management or multiple divisions and/or companies, the risk management supervisory section will refer the matter to a response team designated in advance, and an Emergency Countermeasure Headquarters, chaired by the president, will be established.
+The headquarters will work to understand the situation and formulate a provisional response and, if necessary, will promptly report on the matter to customers and related parties.